Financial Summary |

 Styleside) as the Ford Lightning.
 Similar weight differences are found when

-Hardware (MASH) discusses that impact severity is a good indicator of the
+Safety Hardware (MASH) discusses that impact severity is a good indicator of

 conditions (i.e., impact speed and impact angle), the impact severity

-associated with an EV will increase linearly with the weight of the vehicle.
-One
+associated with an emerging vehicle will increase linearly with the weight of

-Ford Lightning configuration has a 32 percent increase in impact severity
+the vehicle.
+One Ford Lightning configuration has a 32 percent increase in

-compared to MASH Test 3-11 with the 5,000-lb ICE pickup truck.
-EVs like the
+impact severity compared to MASH Test 3-11 with the 5,000-lb pickup truck.
+Emerging

-Rivian R1T pickup and Chevrolet Silverado SUV’s have even greater weight and
+vehicles like the Rivian R1T pickup and Chevrolet Silverado SUV’s have even

-to electric vehicle compatibility with some categories of roadside hardware,
+related to heavier vehicle compatibility with some categories of roadside

-such as various types of longitudinal barriers (e.g., guardrail, median
+hardware, such as various types of longitudinal barriers (e.g., guardrail,

 structures, and other devices.
 Many roadside safety features are optimized for